Senexis/Social-Club-Tool/README.md

 ```

 ## Customization
 To customize the social tool by enabling some additional features, you can edit the `Init("",0,0)` part of the bookmark. `""` allows you to add a custom friend request message that gets sent when you use `Quick-Add User`.
-Setting the first `0` to `1` allows you to see debug-oriented information the Social Club tool; examples are AJAX request details and responses, popped objects from a queue and other useful information.
+Setting the first `0` to `1` allows you to see debug-oriented information the Social Club tool outputs.
+Examples are AJAX request details and responses, popped objects from a queue and other useful information.
 Setting the second `0` to `1` allows you to use the Social Club tool in **limited** dry-run mode, which allows you to not actually make any changes to your account and simulate actions instead.

-Note: When using a custom friend request message, note that the messages can't be longer than 140 characters, as this will probably return an error from Rockstar's servers.
+**Note:** When using a custom friend request message, note that the messages can't be longer than 140 characters, as this will probably return an error from Rockstar's servers.

-Note: Dry-run mode has flaws.
+**Note:** Dry-run mode has flaws.
 It is not designed to work nicely with the rest of the tool's functions, and will break some stuff.
 It is unsupported.